 Emergency Essentials is one of the longest tenured emergency preparedness and food storage companies around.
 They have been in business for over 25 years.
 For customers up and down the Wasatch Front in Northern Utah they have 4 retail stores to go along with their presense online.
-The company was family owned up until later 2012 when it was sold .
+The company was family owned up until late 2012 when it was sold.

-Besides selling emergency preparedness items online, Emergency Essentials also has a number of retail stores in Northern Utah, something that is not typical for most preparedness retailers.
+Besides selling emergency preparedness and food storage online, Emergency Essentials also has a number of retail stores in Northern Utah, something that is not typical for most preparedness retailers.
 Their house brand Provident Pantry has recently been changed to the name of the company.
 The brand has a variety of just-add water meals, freeze-dried fruit and vegetables, as well as dehydrated goods to round it all out.

-Emergency Essentials differs from some of its competition in that it has a strong mail order catalog program and a number of retail stores.
-While some food storage companies have annual catalogs, Emergency Essentials sends them out monthly.
+Emergency Essentials differs from some of its competition in that it has a monthly mail order catalog and as mentioned before a number of retail stores for those in Utah.

 CUSTOMER SERVICE – score: 9/10

 As we often state in our food storage company reviews, a company is only is as good as the service they provide, which is why we examine service first when reviewing a vendor.
-Over the past 5 years, Shawn and I have ordered from Emergency Essentials on numerous occasions via the website and in-person.
+Over the years we’ve ordered from Emergency Essentials on numerous occasions via the website and in-person.
 For the most part we’ve had good experiences when dealing with their customer service team.
-You can contact them via email and phone, and through their forum but we would have liked seeing an online chat feature like some of their competitors.
-Getting instant gratification from a live person beats emails in our book and most people in our country don’t live within driving distance of their stores to talk to an employee in person.
-Overall though each time we have had a question about an order we have been helped quickly.
+You can contact them via email and phone, and via chat.
+The times we have had a question about an order we have been helped quickly.

 PRICING – score: 10/10